keennteam/kw-data-tool/README.md

 ## Installation

-By installing I mean making sure we can run this script from everywhere in the terminal.
+Step by step instructions:

-1. `cd` into the root folder.
+1. `cd` into the project root folder.

 2. At the unix command prompt, type the following to make `kw-easy-data.py` executable:

 `$ chmod +x kw-easy-data.py`

-2. Move `kw-easy-data.py` into your preferred bin directory, or create a symlink to it with `ln -s $PWD/kw-easy-data.py /usr/local/bin/kw-easy-data`.
+3. Move `kw-easy-data.py` into your preferred bin directory, or even better, create a symlink to it with `ln -s $PWD/kw-easy-data.py /usr/local/bin/kw-easy-data`.
+Obviously make sure you change your paths according to your OS and file structure.
+Now the script will be runnable from anywhere with the command `kw-easy-data`.

-That's it now the script will be runnable from anywhere with the command `kw-easy-data`.
+4. Make sure you install all the dependencies with `pip3 install [dependency_name]` before running the script.

 ## How it works